sathieu/puppet-rozofs/README.md

 This is a Puppet module for rozofs based on the second generation layout ("NextGen") of Example42 Puppet Modules.

-Made by Mathieu Parend, based on Example42 modules from Alessandro Franceschi / Lab42
+Made by Mathieu Parent, based on Example42 modules from Alessandro Franceschi / Lab42

 Official site: http://www.example42.com